Measuring data types: Examples

-The category of $F$-algebras has elements $ \alpha \colon 1 + X \times A \times A \to A $ denoted $(A,\alpha)$.
+The category of $F$-algebras has elements $ \alpha \colon 1 + M \times A \times A \to A $ denoted $(A,\alpha)$.
 Morphisms $f\colon (A,\alpha) \to (B,\beta)$ are given by functions $ f\colon A \to B $ which make the following diagram commute:

-The category of $F$-coalgebras has elements $ \chi\colon C \to 1 + X \times C \times C, $ denoted $(C,\chi)$.
+The category of $F$-coalgebras has elements $ \chi\colon C \to 1 + M \times C \times C, $ denoted $(C,\chi)$.
 Morphisms $f\colon (C,\chi) \to (D,\delta)$ are given by functions $ f\colon C \to D $ which make the following diagram commute:

-\subsubsection{Initial and terminal objects}
+\subsubsection{Initial and Terminal Objects}

-The initial algebra is given by the collection of all finite binary trees.
-In order to define the underlying set, we define the sets $T_{X,n}$, which are the binary trees with values in $X$ of depth at most $n$.
-Let $T_{X,0} = \{e_T\} \cong 1$, then we can write
+The initial algebra is given by the collection of all finite binary trees with nodes labeled in the monoid $M$.
+In order to define the underlying set, we define the sets $\gls{Tree}$, which are the binary trees with values in $M$ of depth at most $n$.
+Let $T_{M,0} = \{e_T\} \cong 1$, then we can write

-Note that we have a filtration $T_0 \subseteq T_1 \subseteq \dots \subseteq T_{X,n-1} \subset T_{X,n} \subseteq T_{X,n+1} \subseteq \dots$.
-The underlying set of the initial algebra is given by $ T_X := \bigcup_{n \in \N} T_{X,n}. $ Its algebra structure is given by
+Note that we have a filtration $T_{M,0} \subseteq T_{M,1} \subseteq \dots \subseteq T_{M,n-1} \subset T_{M,n} \subseteq T_{M,n+1} \subseteq \cdots$.
+The underlying set of the initial algebra is given by $ T_M \coloneqq \bigcup_{n \in \N} T_{M,n}. $ Its algebra structure is given by

-Given an element $(x, \ell, r) \in T_X$, we will call $x$ the value stored in the node, $\ell$ the left child and $r$ the right child.
-Some examples of preinitial algebras include $T_{X,n}$ for all $n \in \N$, $T_{X'}$ and $T_{X',n}$, where $X' \subseteq X$.
-A slightly less obvious example is $X^*$, with algebra structure
+Given an element $(m, \ell, r) \in T_M$, we will call $m$ the value stored in the node, $\ell$ the left child and $r$ the right child.
+Some examples of preinitial algebras include $T_{M,n}$ for all $n \in \N$, $T_{M'}$ and $T_{M',n}$, where $M' \subseteq M$.
+A slightly less obvious example is $M^*$, with algebra structure

-The unique algebra morphism $T_X \to (X^*, \alpha_\ell)$ returns the left most branch of the tree as a list.
-Altering the algebra structure on $X^*$ does give different results.
+The unique algebra morphism $T_M \to (M^*, \alpha_\ell)$ returns the left most branch of the tree as a list.
+Altering the algebra structure on $M^*$ does give different results.
 Consider the algebra structure

-In this case, the unique algebra morphism $T \to (X^*, \alpha_{\max})$ gives the (leftmost) longest branch.
+In this case, the unique algebra morphism $T \to (M^*, \alpha_{\max})$ gives the (leftmost) longest branch.
 Lastly, we remark there exists a morphism which can capture the shape of the binary tree while forgetting its contents.
-It is defined as the unique algebra morphism $ \shape\colon T_X \to T_1. $
+It is defined as the unique algebra morphism $ \shape\colon T_M \to T_{M,1}. $